gatsbyjs/gatsby/packages/gatsby-plugin-feed/README.md

 ]
 ```

-To see what option keys are valid, see [the itemOptions section](https://www.npmjs.com/package/rss#itemoptions) of the RSS module.
+Each feed must include `output`, `query`, and `title`.
+Additionally, it is strongly recommended to pass a custom `serialize` function, otherwise an internal serialize function will be used which may not exactly match your particualr use case.

+All additional options are passed through to the [`RSS`][rss] utillity.
+For more info on those additional options, [check out the `itemOptions` section of the `RSS` utility](https://www.npmjs.com/package/rss#itemoptions).

-NOTE: This plugin only generates the `/rss.xml` file when run in `production` mode!
-To test your feed, run: `gatsby build && gatsby serve`.
+_NOTE: This plugin only generates the `xml` file(s) when run in `production` mode!
+To test your feed, run: `gatsby build && gatsby serve`._